solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

 ![Dashboard circuit](/img/aws-dashboard-console-using-arduino/dashboard-circuit.png "Dashboard circuit")

-Basic layout of the circuit is a relative simple.
+Basic layout of the circuit is relative simple.
 The LEDs (and resistors) are connected to the NodeMCU IO pins.
 The LCD screen data wires are connected to the default I2C IO pins.
 The LCD screen power is connected to the NodeMCU 5V VIN pin.
 The NodeMCU board is powered by the USB connector.
-Components are assembled on the breadboard to minimize soldering.
+The components are installed in the breadboard to avoid soldering.

 > *Note that this circuit contains a conflict: the NodeMCU board runs by an 3V internal voltage and IO pins are therefore 3V tolerant.
-On opposite, the LCD screen requires a 5V voltage.
-Related to the documentation, this circuit should not work since the 5V LCD data wires are connected to the 3V NodeMCU pins.
-Luckily I found blog posts where this kind of the circuit was proven to work.
+On the opposite, the LCD screen requires a 5V voltage.
+Related to documentation, this circuit should not work since the 5V LCD data wires are connected to the 3V NodeMCU pins.
+Luckily I found [a blog post](https://www.ba0sh1.com/blog/2016/08/03/is-esp8266-io-really-5v-tolerant/) where this kind of the circuit was proven to work.
 At least my version of the NodeMCU seems to work fine event the 3V tolerant IO pins are driven by the 5V voltage.*

 ### The Arduino program